mrakshith21/codeforces-comments-extension/README.md

 # Codeforces Comment Extension

-A Chrome extensions that classifies comments to relevant problems in the Codeforces tutorial pages.
+This is a React Chrome extension that classifies comments to relevant problems in the Codeforces tutorial pages.

 This extension is still under development.
-We invite you to share your experience and ideas.

 ### NOTE
 * Currently, only the `without-ml` branch is functional.
 It classifies comments based on pattern search.
 Though not perfect, it provides decent results.
 Please use this branch.
-* You need to have `nodejs` and `npm` installed.
+* You need to have `nodejs`, `npm` and `react` installed.

 ## Install